 - Taking a scenic flight over the East Rift Valley

 - White water rafting on the Hsiukuluan River

 Cycling is extremely popular in the area.
 For more detailed info I would recommend searching cycling blogs online, of which there are many, or checking Lonely Planet Taiwan.

-Nearly 30% of the population of Hualien county is aboriginal, including the Ami (Taiwan’s largest tribe), Atayal, Bunun, Truku or “Taroko”, Sakizaya, and Kavalan.
-As such, many aboriginal festivals take place in Hualien city and county, including the most famous, week-long Ami Harvest Festival in summer.
+Nearly 30% of the population of Hualien county is aboriginal, including the Amis (Taiwan’s largest tribe), Atayal, Bunun, Truku or “Taroko”, Sakizaya, and Kavalan.
+As such, many aboriginal festivals take place on the east coast of Taiwan, including the most famous, the week-long Ami Harvest Festival in summer.

-Dates of festivals can change, so if you want to see if anything is coming up, I would recommend contacting the Hualien County government.
+Dates of festivals can change, so if you want to see if anything is coming up, you can try contacting the Hualien County government.
 All of my photos above and below were taken at the Hualien County Joint Aboriginal Festival in Hualien City in 2014.
-At any authentic aboriginal festival, you can expect song and dance performances, curious smiles, and profuse consumption of millet wine (xiaomi jiu).
+At any authentic aboriginal festival, you can expect song and dance performances, curious smiles, and profuse consumption of millet wine (小米酒 or xiaomi jiu).